Restorative Yoga With Bolsters Or Blocks:

-The supported bridge pose is a great back-bend type stretch, but you'll want to ensure that you're putting your block in the right position to be able to maintain this pose.
+The supported bridge pose is a great back-bend type stretch.
+However, you’ll want to ensure that you’re putting your block in the right position, to be able to maintain this pose.

-Get into the bridge pose first, keeping your block nearby, (you can also do this with blankets, adding more under your back as you feel more comfortable to gain a bigger stretch).
+Get into Bridge pose first, keeping your block nearby, (you can also do this with blankets, adding more under your back as you feel more comfortable to gain a greater stretch).

-Lie on your back with your hands to your side.
-Then bend your legs and plant them into the mat.
-Push upward so your back is lifted off the ground and then reach for your block.
+Lie on your back with hands to your side.
+Then, bend your legs and plant them into the mat.
+Push upward so your back is lifted off the ground, then reaching for your block.

-Place it right under your sacrum (or slightly above), which is the lower back area.
+Place it underneath your sacrum (or slightly above), which is the lower back area.
 Lower yourself back down onto the block.
 Your head and shoulders should be on the mat, but your hips, glutes & thighs should be elevated by your block.

 4. Supported Forward Bend

-To get into the supported forward fold, stand in front of your yoga block.
+To get into Supported Forward Fold, stand in front of your yoga block.
 Inhale and stand-up tall, exhale and bend forward.
 Place your hands on-top of the block for assistance.